poorvik-gowda-cmd/soochana-setu/README.md

 ## 🏁 Conclusion

-Samanvay AI transforms fragmented government systems into a unified, intelligent, and transparent ecosystem.
+Soochana Setu transforms fragmented government systems into a unified, intelligent, and transparent ecosystem.

 *"Right benefit to the right citizen — exactly once."*